 Great Lakes Christian College maintains a Cafeteria for College family and friends.
 Three meals per day are served Monday through Friday; one meal on Saturday and one on Sunday.
+Meal plans may be purchased through the Business Office.

 Health Services